Title and statement of responsibility area

 Name of creator

-Betty Jane Wylie (nee McKenty) was born in Winnipeg, Manitoba in 1931.
+Betty Jane Wylie (nee McKenty) is a prolific playwright and author.
+She was born in Winnipeg, Manitoba in 1931.
 She attended the University of Manitoba where she earned a B.A.
 (Hons.) in French and English in 1951.
 She completed an M.A. in English in 1952, majoring in 20th century poetry, with minors in Anglo-Saxon and Old Norse.
 Soon after graduation in 1952, Wylie married William Tennant (Bill) Wylie, with whom she eventually had four children.
 For the first part of their marriage, the Wylies resided in Winnipeg where Bill Wylie was manager of the Manitoba Theatre Centre.
 They then moved from Winnipeg to Stratford, Ontario in 1968, where Bill Wylie served as administrative director of the Stratford Festival Theatre until his death in 1973.
-While married, and raising her four children, Wylie found some time to write poetry and plays, but Bill Wylie's sudden and unexpected death in 1973 caused her to take up writing as a career.
+While married, and raising her four children, Wylie found some time to write poetry and plays, but Bill Wylie's unexpected death in 1973 caused her to take up writing as a career.

 While coming to terms with her husband's death, Wylie wrote Beginnings: A Book for Widows (1977), which went through several editions, and has been published in six countries.
 Since then, Wylie has published books of various types such as children's books, cookbooks, self-help, and other non-fiction books.
 Over three dozen of her plays have been produced.
 During the 1989-1990 academic year, Wylie had a fellowship at the Bunting Institute, now part of Harvard University.
 She was one of only a handful of Canadians ever accepted as a fellow.
 At the Bunting Institute, Wylie began work on her book about women's diaries, Reading Between the Lines, by taking a Harvard seminar for fourteen invited participants on diaries.
 Her Bunting symposium took the form of a play about Alice James, performed twice unofficially in Boston and in Cambridge, and published by Playwright's Press as "A Native of the James Family".